banerjs/blog/notes.md

 - Create Unit Tests
 - Add in Timeouts to the fetch code
 - Error Pages.
 Display error page when XHR fails
+- Help page for keyboard shortcuts

 # Todo

+- Include scroll sensitivity to interactions
+  - Ensure Mousetrap allows scrolling with the keyboard
+  - Check navigation using phone for scrolling
 - Create content for the about page
 - Create design for the slides
-- Add interactivity to the slides
+- Create proper loading screen
 - Plug in a proper data source
 - Flesh out the routes
 - Setup passport and sessions